explosion/spaCy/website/docs/usage/training.md

 ## Entity linking {#entity-linker}

-To train an entity linking model, you first need to define an knowledge base (KB).
+To train an entity linking model, you first need to define a knowledge base (KB).
-After creating the KB, you can train an entity linking component.

 ### Creating a knowledge base {#kb}